Postal savings system: Norway

 Postbanken was founded in 1948 after major political battle as Norges Postsparebank, however the maximum amount allowed to be saved per person was set to NOK 10,000.
 In 1948 the bank had services provided at 3,600 post offices and post outlets.
 It was sold in 1999 and became part of the commercial bank DNB ASA.

 Philippines

 The Philippine Postal Savings Bank (PPSB), also known as PostalBank, is the state-owned postal savings system in the Philippines.
 It is the smallest of the Philippines' three state-owned banks and is governed separately from PhilPost.
 In late 2017, state bank Land Bank of the Philippines acquired PPSB at zero value and made it as a subsidiary.
 It is now known as Overseas Filipino Bank.

 Portugal

 In Portugal, the CTT own 100% of the Banco CTT, which has been operating since 2015 throughout Portugal.

 Singapore

-POSB Bank of Singapore, stands for Post Office Savings Bank.
-Now part of DBS Bank (Development Bank of Singapore).
+In Singapore, POSB Bank was established in 1877 as the Post Office Savings Bank.
+Today, it now operates as part of DBS Bank, after its acquisition on 16 November 1998.